 - Letter of Interest

-- Two (2) Letters of Recommendation (from veterinarian, licensed veterinary technician, or practice manager)
+- Two (2) Letters of Recommendation (from veterinarian, credentialed veterinary technician, or practice manager)

 - Official Veterinary Technology Program Transcripts (through last semester completed, do not include SSN)

 - Documentation of Degree (if applicable, otherwise due before the start of the internship program)

 - Copy of Licensure (if applicable, otherwise due when obtained)